tborckmann/tborckmann/README.md

 A multifunctional Discord bot built with Python, developed to be fun and funtional.
 Instead of focusing on a single purpose, the bot acts as a development playground for features such as command handling, chat utilities, and basic moderation tools.

-**Skills:** API usage, async programming, clean command structure, automation logic, UX
+**Skills:** API usage, async programming, clean command structure, automation logic, UX, OOP

 ---